salmant/Autonomous-Self-Adaptation-Platform/SWITCH-Monitoring-System/README.md

 https://wiki.apache.org/cassandra/CassandraHardware

-Note 1: The environment variable named "MONITORING_SERVER" should be the IP address of the machine where the Monitoring Server is running.
+Note 1: The environment variable named `MONITORING_SERVER` should be the IP address of the machine where the Monitoring Server is running.

 Note 2: The Dockerfile to make the Monitoring Server container image is as follows: